+44 (0) 1392 725043

 I am also the current Postgraduate Research Representative for the Institute of Health Research at the University of Exeter Medical School, and work as the Postgraduate Teaching Assistant at the College of Life and Environmental Sciences.

 Outside of work, my interests include travelling, playing ukulele, and painting.

 I am also the University Coordinator of the Pint of Science Festival 2019 in Exeter, and the Chair of the organising committee of the SWDTP Conference 2018 in Bristol.

 MSc Social and Organisational Psychology (University of Exeter)

 BA (Hons) Psychology and Social Work (Taras Shevchenko National University of Kyiv)

-In Anastasiia’s PhD project she focuses on bystander approach to violence prevention among intoxicated youth.
+In Anastasiia’s PhD project she focuses on bystander approach to violence prevention.

 Bystander Intervention in Football and Sports.
 Main researcher: Doctor Rachel Fenton.
 Collaborators: Exeter City F.C Exeter City Community Trust.
 Public Health England, Devon County Council, Devon Rape Crisis, SAFE and the Hollie Gazzard Trust.